vollbrechtlab/primer-server-ui/README.md

-# PrimerServer
+# Primer Server UI

-Primer3 Web UI written in Angular 4 with Angular Material
+Primer3 Web UI written in Angular 4 with Angular Material.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.7.